 You may want to read:

-Communicating the biblical Christmas is a call to action to present the gospel clearly.
+Of course, we want our children to experience the real meaning of Christmas more.
+Understanding the real purpose of Christmas is harder to do for little hearts who wrap their idea of Christmas with presents.
+Communicating the biblical Christmas is a call to action to present a broader understanding of gift-giving.
 Children need to know the birth of Christ is not the complete Christmas story.
-The Savior’s incarnation is the continuation of a more magnificent narrative that leads to a deeper relationship that God our Father desires for you.
+His incarnation is the continuation of a more magnificent narrative that leads to a deeper relationship our Father desires for us.

 The gift of the Savior was a premeditated act from eternity past (Ephesians 1:1-11).
 He was planned and positioned to come at a particular time, in a particular way, and for a particular purpose.
 Paul talked about the baby Jesus in Galatians:

 But when the fullness of time had come, God sent forth his Son, born of woman, born under the law, to redeem those who were under the law, so that we might receive adoption as sons (Galatians 4:4-5).

 The point is that Christmas is not a singular event disconnected from the rest of our lives.
 Christmas is a continuation of God’s redemptive plan for us.
 There would be no redemption story without a Christmas story, and there cannot be a Christmas story without a more extensive narrative in view.

 The Father had to bring the Son into the world, in a particular way, to fulfill the promise of Genesis 3:15.
 Enslaving sin had captured us and sentenced us to death.
 We needed a Savior.
 Jesus swallowed death with His death.
 He suffered so we would not have to suffer eternally.
 The Father’s Christmas gift to us was much more than a baby in a manger.